Founding Director & Core Faculty, Artistic Director of Zeitgeist Dance Theater

 Adjunct Faculty and Presenters

-Gisela Genschow, Director, Aspen Santa Fe Ballet School
+Gisela Genschow, Director, The School of Aspen Santa Fe Ballet

 Elise Gent, West African and Haitian Dance Instructor